chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ...

-### Why does this example look like the chuck-stack
+### Why does this example look like the chuck-stack?

 speed matters - chuck-stack is a giant set of work instructions

+### How do you create a new work instruction document from scratch?

+We recommend [Obsidian](./tool-obsidian.md) for those who are primarily responsible for creating and evolving work instructions.
+Obsidian is ideal and enjoyable when writing highly-connected content like work instructions.

 ## Learn More